wheeltheworld/wheel-it/README.md

-# wheel.js
+# wheel it

-Framework to scale cruds and wheel the world :D
+A framework to create CRUD views based on Chakra UI and TypeORM.